The Political Economy of Lebanon's Party of God

 Drawing on extensive fieldwork in Lebanon and dozens of interviews, as well as new archival and other primary sources, Daher’s analysis confidently positions Hezbollah within socio-economic and political developments in Lebanon and the Middle East.
 He emphasises Hezbollah’s historic ties with its main sponsor, the Islamic Republic of Iran, its media and cultural wings and its relationship with Western economic policies.

-Further chapters examine the party’s policies towards workers’ struggles and women’s issues, and its orientation towards the sectarian Lebanese political system. sh analysis of a topic which remains central to our understanding of one of the world’s most tumultuous and politically unstable regions.
+Further chapters examine the party’s policies towards workers’ struggles and women’s issues, and its orientation towards the sectarian Lebanese political system.
+Hezbollah is a well informed and fresh analysis of a topic which remains central to our understanding of one of the world’s most tumultuous and politically unstable regions.

 6. Hezbollah’s Military Apparatus

-7. Hezbollah And Revolutionary Processes In The Middle East And North Africa
+7. Hezbollah and Revolutionary Processes in the Middle East and North Africa Since 2011

 eBook ISBN: 9781783719983